 - Incentive pay – refers to additional monetary pay on top of the base pay to encourage better performance.
 Incentives can be given through commissions, stock options, bonus payments, and overtime pay.

 - Employee benefits – these are non-salary or non-monetary benefits employees receive, such as coverage for health insurance, a phone allowance, dental insurance, a company car, and retirement contributions.
+Therefore, comparing healthcare benefits is essential when designing an effective employee compensation strategy

 - Time off – covers the pay employees can still receive even when they’re not at work.
 It can include maternal and paternal leave, paid time off, and vacation and sick leave.